 Antonella Valmorbida is the Secretary General of ALDA, the European Association for Local Democracy, President of EPD (European Partnership for Democracy), coordinator of the Subgroup on Local Government and Public Administration Reform of the Civil Society Forum for the Eastern Partnership.
 She is also involved in CONCORD, the European NGO Confederation for Relief and Development.
 She is a senior expert on local governance and participative democracy at the local level.
-She developed and leads ALDA, the European Association for Local Democracy, since its creation in 1999.
+Antonella developed and has led ALDA, the European Association for Local Democracy, since its creation in 1999.
 She is among the key experts in Europe promoting and implementing programmes of participative democracy, local democracy and development.
-She has been engaged in South Eastern Europe and Eastern Europe since 1996.
-She manages a team of over 30 people and more consultants and a network of 14 Local Democracy Agencies.
+She has been engaged in South Eastern Europe and Eastern Europe since 1996 and manages a team of over 30 people and more consultants and a network of 14 Local Democracy Agencies.

-She is involved in local governance analysis, project implementation, management and advocacy work in the EU countries, the Balkans, the Eastern Partnership Countries and the Maghreb area.
+She is involved in local governance analysis, project implementation, management and advocacy work in the EU, the Balkans, the Eastern Partnership and the Maghreb area.
 She has extensive knowledge and contributes to policy-making at the Council of Europe and at the European Union level.
 Thanks to her work and her engagement in networks, she accompanied and supported the development of the UN Sustainable Development Goals and the principle of their “localisation”.
-She published books and articles of academic level on the topics of decentralised cooperation, local governance and participative and inclusive democracy.
-She is a senior expert, consultant and trainer for major programmes of UNPD and the European Commission on local governance, democracy, local authorities and civil society empowerment.
+She has published books and articles on the topics of decentralised cooperation, local governance and participative and inclusive democracy and has worked as a consultant and trainer for major programmes of UNPD and the European Commission on local governance, democracy, local authorities and civil society empowerment.
 She is fluent in Italian, French, English, and Russian.
 She understands Spanish, German, and Serbian.